 A website littered with these types of superlatives hardly provide readers with a compelling reason to seek your counsel.
 Clients rarely consider these qualities in distinguishing a good lawyer from a mediocre one.
-Instead, they universally expect a lawyer to 915199163care915199165 for them and 915199163work diligently915199165 on their case, regardless of his or her stature or experience.
-After all, aren't lawyers supposed to do these things?9516225 Therefore, establishing an identity is essential to separating your firm from the field, and highlighting qualities that cater to your potential clients' needs.
+Instead, they universally expect a lawyer to care for them and work diligently on their case, regardless of his or her stature or experience.
+After all, aren't lawyers supposed to do these things?
+Therefore, establishing an identity is essential to separating your firm from the field, and highlighting qualities that cater to your potential clients' needs.

 Here are three things to consider when establishing a solid, useful identity:

 Being known for something unique and compelling can work wonders in establishing an identity, as well as a solid client base.
 An identity can be based on your firm's record of success, your work in a particular area of law or industry, your unique or specific philosophy, as well as newsworthy recognition of your accolades.
-Perhaps your firm exclusively represents caterers and restaurants, or is known for its successes in DUI cases.
-Your firm could also be considered the 915199163go-to915199165 firm for specific types of real estate transactions.
+Perhaps your firm exclusively represents caterers and restaurants, or is known for its successes in driving under the influence (DUI) cases.
+Your firm could also be considered the go-to firm for specific types of real estate transactions.
 Qualities such as these set your firm apart, give people reasons to seek your advice, and can help in shaping your identity.